ytdl-org/youtube-dl/README.md

     -r, --rate-limit LIMIT   download rate limit (e.g. 50k or 44.6m) -R, --retries RETRIES    number of retries (default is 10) --dump-user-agent        display the current browser identification
+    --list-extractors        List all supported extractors and the URLs they would handle

 ### Video Selection:
     --playlist-start NUMBER  playlist video to start at (default is 1)